grcetmpk/DSCI100-demo/README.md

-# dsci-100-project_template
+# Welcome!
-Template project repository for DSCI-100
+This is a demonstation repository for DSCI 100's version control lecture.
+We will sync this with Jupyter!